AnthonyDiGirolamo/smithy/README.markdown

 all development files.
 Please fork and send me a pull request with any additions or changes.

-If you encounter any issues please {open an issue}[https://github.com/AnthonyDiGirolamo/smithy/issues] on github.
+If you encounter any issues please [open an issue](https://github.com/AnthonyDiGirolamo/smithy/issues) on github.
 Or send me an email.